 The “Flower Boy 2018 Tour” would experience similar success.
 Tyler sold more than 5,000 tickets per show, Pollstar reported.
 In addition, he sold out the James L. Knight Center in Miami on February 12 and The Anthem in Washington D.C. on February 25.

-The stunning set design captivated his exuberant fans in a cartoon-like forest filled with trees, leaves and flower-shaped light projections.
+Brown’s stunning set design captivated Tyler’s exuberant fans in a cartoon-like forest filled with trees, leaves and flower-shaped light projections created by lighting designer Max McDougall.
 Day-one fans were exceedingly satisfied with his set combining performances of his older music from both Wolf (2013) and even Goblin (2011).

 When Tyler’s vision was ready for building and it would then take Gallagher Staging & Productions just seven days to bring it to life.